Jonathan D. Stevenson: Post bellum

 When his regiment was mustered out of service in 1848, Stevenson traveled to the mining community of Mokelumne Hill.
 He was appointed alcalde of the settlement, and drew up a code of mining laws and regulations.
 He returned to San Francisco to enter the real estate business with Dr. William C. Parker, who had been assistant surgeon in the Regiment of New York Volunteers.
 He bought the southern half of Rancho Los Medanos in 1849 and laid out a site for a town they called "New York of the Pacific", which was changed to Pittsburg in 1911.
 He was active in Freemasonry.
 In 1850 he participated in organizing the Grand Lodge of California, and served as its first Grand Master.
 He was appointed Shipping Commissioner for the Port of San Francisco in 1872.
-He died in San Francisco on February 14, 1894.
+He died in San Francisco on February 14, 1894, and was buried at Cypress Lawn Memorial Park in Colma.
 A street in San Francisco, Stevenson Street, is named for him.